-The goal of producing any kind of content (long- or short-form) is two-fold: Not only should you strive to provide value to your target audience, but you should aim to boost metrics that support your organization’s business goals.
+The goal of producing any kind of content (long- or short-form) is two-fold: Not only should you strive to provide value to your target audience, but you should aim to increase your authority and boost metrics that support your organization’s business goals.
 For example, if you want greater engagement on social media, you might write content that includes many standalone infographics that have share buttons embedded next to them.

 So, which type of content should you use, and when?
 Well, consider your business goals.
 On average, long-form content outperforms short-form content in the following areas:

 Improve search engine results and conversion rates

 A study shows that on average, the top 10 results of a search were greater than 2,000 words.
 So, content length – specifically, long-form content – is an attribute of a page that will rank highly.
 Additionally, a 2012 data analysis shows that there’s a correlation between long articles and the number of backlinks they receive.

 Search engines are focused on context.
 Long-form content is simply able to create a greater context for the focus topic by a) going into greater depth about the topic and, b) connecting it to a greater number of related topics, showcasing the connection between them.
 Further, search engines value content that is broad or deep, rather than short or concentrated.
 In fact, Google’s algorithm will not only not rank thin content, but penalize it.
 Read about the kind of content not to write here.